NiazMahmud2001/VLLM-Email-Writer/README.md

     I --  If request related to <br> writing Email --> J["Inference the LLM model <br>with Queries, Tones(Casual to <br>Professional) and length"]
-    I -- else: create a response to ask user to send <br> request for writing Emails--> K J --> K["Send the response <br>to Website"]
+    I -- else: create a response <br>  to ask user to send <br> request for writing Emails--> K J --> K["Send the response <br>to Website"]
     K --> A